captn3m0/ideas/README.md

 One line pitch: Make a simple webapp that uses the Twitter UI to generate Play your own Adventures.
 For bonus points, add support for [Twine](https://twinery.org/) or perhaps DNML to let people create these easily.

+# Playstore RSS Feed for Version Updates

+An RSS feed to follow updates on applications would be nice.
+Details: https://github.com/RSS-Bridge/rss-bridge/issues/1352.

 # SVG to PNG on the Edge

 I wanted to generate SVG images based on Social Media sharing templates that could be re-purposed as header images for any of my articles.
 Such a solution would help bloggers immensely, since your Open Graph images can be easily dynamically generated.
 Same goes for people with static sites.
 (Generating a static SVG is much easier than generating PNG images).